 WMS is most well known for popular games such as Jackpot Party™ but they do make a big range of other games.

 Frequently Asked Questions

-No. There is no system to beat modern day slot machines that actually works.
-There are some people who use techniques to cheat the machines or force coins to drop but these are all illegal and they tend to end up with a mug shot on the Nevada Gaming Commission web site.
+- No. There is no system to beat the modern day slot machine that actually works.
+There are some people who use techniques to cheat but these are generally illegal and they tend to end up with a mug shot on the Nevada Gaming Commission web site.

-No, Each slot machine comes from the factory set at a specific payout rate.
+- No, Each slot machine comes from the factory set at a specific payout rate.
 To change the percentage a casino would have to get a new gaming chip from the manufacturer.
 Note however that for example different machines with the same game can and do have different payout percentages.
-Generally each game comes in four or five payback levels.
+Generally each game comes in several RTP levels.